Security-Onion-Solutions/securityonion-docs/email.rst

    MailTo = YourUsername@YourDomain.com
    sendmail = /usr/sbin/sendmail

-Then update and restart Zeek:
+Then update and restart :ref:`zeek`:

 ::

    sudo so-zeek-restart

 You should then start receiving hourly connection summary emails.
-If you don't want the connection summary emails, you can add the following to ``zeekctl.cfg`` and update and restart Zeek as shown above:
+If you don't want the connection summary emails, you can add the following to ``zeekctl.cfg`` and update and restart :ref:`zeek` as shown above:

 ::

    tracesummary=

-You may want to receive emails for Zeek notices.
-To do that, add the following to ``/opt/so/conf/zeek/local.zeek`` and then update/restart Zeek as shown above:
+You may want to receive emails for :ref:`zeek` notices.
+To do that, add the following to ``/opt/so/conf/zeek/local.zeek`` and then update/restart :ref:`zeek` as shown above:

 ::